Good oral health is an important part of good general health for your pet.

 National Pet Dental Health Campaign!

-AVDC is proud to partner with the American Veterinary Dental Society, the Academy of Veterinary Dentistry, the American Veterinary Medical Association, Hill's Pet Nutrition, Inc. and the Veterinary Oral Health Council, in sponsoring activities that will help to increase understanding of the importance of oral health for our pets.
-For information, click National Pet Dental Health Campaign.
+AVDC is proud to partner with the American Veterinary Dental Society, the Academy of Veterinary Dentistry, the American Veterinary Medical Association, Hill's Pet Nutrition, Inc. and the Veterinary Oral Health Council, in sponsoring activities that will help to increase understanding of the importance of oral health for our pets, as part of the National Pet Dental Health Campaign.

 Click any of the links to the left for